nhl/link-move/UPGRADE-NOTES.md

 _This document contains upgrade notes for LinkMove 3.x and newer.
 Older versions are documented in [UPGRADE-NOTES-1-2](./UPGRADE-NOTES-1-to-2.md)._

+## Upgrading to 4.0.0-M1

+### `StringConverter` behavior [#244](https://github.com/nhl/link-move/issues/244).
+The existing `StringConverter`
+had a lot of very specific logic baked into it:
+* only allowed whole numbers and threw on fractional decimals
+* threw on NaN and Infinity numbers
+* only did conversion for a small set of known classes (numbers and such), and wouldn't take any arbitrary class

+This behavior has changed to apply a simple `toString(..)` to the source object, making it very generic and predictable.
+In the unlikely event that your code relied on those exceptions for data quality, you will need to apply custom data validation checks after `EXTRACT_SOURCE_ROWS` stage.

 ## Upgrading to 3.0.0-RC1

 ### Upgrade to DFLib 1.2 [#234](https://github.com/nhl/link-move/issues/234)